EmilionR/card-battle-pp2/README.md

 I have made a color palette that draws inspiration from a traditional deck of playing cards.
 The palette is adjusted for good contrast.

 ### Typography

+For this game, I wanted a simple and stylized font that can work for every text element throughout the project.
+I wanted somethign that looks a little more organic than a standard linear font but still neat and consistent.
+The font I've chosen is a Google webfont called 'Josefin Sans.'

 ### Images